 Where to Buy a Non-Toxic Mattress

 Investing in a natural mattress is just that – an investment.
-They are more expensive than conventional mattresses, but might be one of the most important changes you can make in your home.
+They are more expensive than conventional mattresses, but might be one of the most important changes you can make in your home (when your current mattress is ready to be replaced).

 Organic Lifestyle is a Toronto-based online retailer of healthier products for your bedroom and home.
-I’ve been working with Dihan, the founder of Organic Lifestyle, for a little while now and love his approach to healthier homes as well as customer service.
-If you use code “emmagreenathome” at checkout, you’ll receive 10% off your next purchase!
+I’ve been working with Dihan, the founder of Organic Lifestyle, for years and love his approach to healthier homes as well as customer service (because I’m a customer too!).

 No matter what mattress you choose, allow it to off-gas outside of it’s packaging and ideally in a well-ventilated area away from your living space for as long as possible.
 If a new mattress is in your future, do you research and have a look at your budget.
 Do what you can to start saving money to make a healthier mattress a reality.
 Your body will thank you later.